 Price is based on double occupancy.
 Single occupancy is an additional $205.
 For families traveling together, there is a discount for children under 12 and for family members not participating in the yoga classes.

-To register for this Peruvian cultural journey and yoga retreat a $600 deposit per person is required two months before departure date.
+To register for this Peruvian cultural journey and yoga retreat an $800 deposit per person is required by March 14, 2017.
 Please contact Sonya for registration:

 email@example.com or 575-758-8007

-The state of open illumination is preceded by faith, strength, mindfulness, absorption and deep insight.
+The state of open illumination (yoga) is preceded by faith, strength, mindfulness, absorption and deep insight.